 Where the taxpayer is granted a lease of a property in good repair, the expenses they incur in keeping it in that state will generally be deductible.
 This usually includes a payment they make to their landlord at the end of their lease on account of repairs that were due but which they had not made.
 These over-due repairs are called ‘dilapidations’.

 A taxpayer can deduct expenditure on repairs where the liability to pay for the work is incurred during the tax year, but payment has not been made by 5 April.
 But a provision for repairs to premises that they propose to bear in the future is not deductible.
-For example, they can’t claim a deduction for repair work they think will need doing next year but which they have not yet incurred any liability to pay.
+For example, they can’t claim a deduction for repair work they think will need to be done next year but which they have not yet incurred any liability to pay.

 The taxpayer’s right to a repairs deduction is not lost because they had, or are getting, capital allowances on the asset as a whole.